Drupal 9.3 feature release was recently released.

 Upgrading to Drupal 9.3 from D6 and D7?

 Users of Drupal 6 and 7 should immediately upgrade to Drupal 9.
 Throughout Drupal 9's release cycle, migration pathways from Drupal 6 and Drupal 7 to Drupal 9 will be maintained.
 Of course, downloading the latest version of Drupal is absolutely free.
-However, if you need an expert agency to customise, host or maintain your site, speak to us.
+If you need to speak to an expert agency: